exoclime/VULCAN/README.md

 C_H = 6.0618E-4
 ```
 for a weaker vertical mixing (K<sub>zz</sub>) and carbon rich (C/O=1) run.
 Set use_live_plot = False if you wish to switch off the real-time plotting (why whould you though?).
 More detailed instruction can be found in the following sections.
 Have fun!

-The object in this `config.py` file can be edited at runtime and passed around as a variable.

 ## Repository structure